abdessamad-haddouche/airbnb-clone-project/README.md

 - A **User** can leave multiple **Reviews** for different **Properties**.
 - A **Payment** is associated with a **Booking** and the corresponding **User**.

+## Feature Breakdown

+The Airbnb Clone Project includes the following core features to replicate the functionality of a real-world property booking platform:

+### User Management
+Users can register, log in, and manage their personal profiles.
+Authentication and authorization are handled securely to protect user information and ensure role-based access (guest or host).

+### Property Management
+Hosts can create, update, and delete property listings.
+Each listing includes essential details such as title, description, location, pricing, and availability, ensuring an effective booking experience for guests.

+### Booking System
+Guests can browse available properties, select dates, and make bookings.
+The booking system ensures that availability is updated in real time to prevent double bookings and manage check-in and check-out logistics.

+### Review and Rating System
+Guests can leave reviews and ratings for properties they have booked.
+This feature helps maintain trust within the platform by providing feedback to hosts and guiding future guests in their selection process.

+### Payment Processing
+Secure payment handling is integrated to facilitate transactions between guests and hosts.
+This includes booking payments, refund management, and ensuring that financial data is transmitted securely.

+### API Security
+The platform implements robust security measures including authentication, authorization, and rate limiting to protect user data and prevent unauthorized access to the system.

+### CI/CD Integration
+Continuous Integration and Continuous Deployment pipelines automate the building, testing, and deployment processes.
+This ensures faster releases, consistent environments, and minimal downtime.